Askey--Wilson Integral and its Generalizations: Abstract

 \section{Abstract}

 We expand the Askey--Wilson (AW) density in a series of products of continuous $q-$Hermite polynomials times the density that makes these polynomials orthogonal.
 As a by-product we obtain the value of the AW integral as well as the values of integrals of $q-$Hermite polynomial times the AW density ($q-$Hermite moments of AW density).
 Our approach uses nice, old formulae of Carlitz and is general enough to venture a generalization.
 We prove that it is possible and pave the way how to do it.
+As a result we obtain system of recurrences that if solved successfully gives a sequence of generalized AW densities with more and more parameters.